brandur/org/drafts/aws-static-complete.md

 #### Create User (#create-iam-user)

-Go to the [IAM web console][iam-console], and create a new user.
-Put in a new name for the user and leave the "Generate an access key for each user" option checked.
-On the next page, copy out the new AWS access key and secret key;
-we'll need them for the next section.
+Issue these commands to create a new IAM user:

+    aws iam create-user --user-name singularity-user
+    aws iam create-access-key --user-name singularity-user

+Note that the second command will produce an **access key** and a **secret key**.
+Make note of these.

 #### Create Policy (#create-iam-policy)

-Now create a new policy (also from the IAM web console).
-When prompted, choose the **Create Your Own Policy** option.
-Put in a name that you can remember and then the following JSON blob as the policy document.
-You will need to change the "Resource" field to contain the name of the S3 bucket that you created above.
+Save the following policy snippet to a local file called `policy.json`. **Make sure to replace the S3 bucket name with the one you used above.**

 ``` json
 {